About The Landing

 The Landing is funded by individuals, major donors, and church partnerships.
 If you know someone who would like to help fund us, please direct them to our website, www.thelanding.org/give.

 Three of the four drop-in centers we have visited in Los Angeles, San Francisco and New York are in office building locations.
 There are pros and to cons to being in an office building.
-The reasons we decided to open here are: 1) security and privacy for the survivors whose pimps/traffickers are less likely to know where a victim is going when he/she walks into an office building, 2) we are a startup nonprofit that is currently trying to increase capacity/funding and we will learn in the next few years, whether this will work or if we need to move to a storefront or standalone place.
+The reason we decided to open in a office building is for the security and privacy of survivors.
+Pimps/traffickers are less likely to know where a victim is going when he/she walks into an office building and it also lowers the amount of shame a victim may feel if community members saw her/him walking into a more public facility.

 The Landing has many different volunteer opportunities including: 1) Skill Builder/Admin Volunteers, 2) Prayer Volunteers, 3) Event Team Volunteers, 4) Transportation Volunteers, 5) Table Volunteers, and 6) Outreach Volunteers.
 If you have questions regarding a particular volunteer role, please contact firstname.lastname@example.org.
 If you are interested in volunteering with The Landing, visit the volunteer page for more information.